codepks/LearningCSharp/README.md

 6. IEnumerable is read-only and List is not.
 7. If you just need to read, sort and/or filter your collection, IEnumerable is sufficient for that purpose.
 8. Both List<T> and ArrayList implement IEnumberable
+9. You cannot initialize list with IEnumberable.
+But you can achieve it with putting `ToList()` at the end

 # IEnumerable vs IList vs ICollection
 ## IEnumerable